-Financial Performance Update 2019/2020 and Draft Budget 2020/2021 Lead Officer: Mickey Green, Managing Director and Sarah Rose, Finance Officer Author: Sarah Rose, Finance Officer Contact Details: serose@somerset.gov.uk
+Financial Performance Update 2019/2020 and Final Budget 2020/2021 Lead Officer: Mickey Green, Managing Director and Sarah Rose, Finance Officer

+Author: Sarah Rose, Finance Officer

+Contact Details: serose@somerset.gov.uk

-Forward Plan Reference: Summary: The report sets out the financial performance against the approved Annual Budget for the first 7 months of the current financial year from April to the end of October.
-The report is also an update of the Draft Budget from September's meeting that will ultimately lead to the Annual Budget for 2020/2021.
-Recommendations : That the Somerset Waste Board notes the summary financial performance for 2019/2020 to date as contained in this report, and how this will impact on the budgetary requirements for 2020/2021.
-That the Somerset Waste Board approves a Draft Budget of £47,896,600 for 2020/2021 for partner authority consultation, as set out in section 3.0 below, taking into account the potential savings requests from the County Council as set out in paragraph 3.2.
-Reasons for recommendations: Any in-year underspends attributable to partners against the Annual Budget are traditionally made available for return or for reinvestment.
-Conversely, failure to stay within the Annual Budget for the Somerset Waste Partnership will directly impact on the partner authorities, who would be required to make good any shortfall at year end.
-However, during Recycle More roll out any variations to budget relating to the project will remain within the partnership until the project has been completed.
-When considering the draft Annual Budget for 2020/2021, current trends in demographic growth, service uptake and waste tonnages arising in 2019/2020 will be a key contributory factor in shaping the forward budget.
+Forward Plan Reference: Summary: The report sets out the financial performance against the approved Annual Budget for the first 9 months of the current financial year from April to the end of December.
+The Board is asked to approve a final Annual Budget for 2020/21 in accordance with its constitution and Inter Authority Agreement.
+Recommendations: notes the summary financial performance for 2019/2020 to date as contained in this report, and how this will impact on the budgetary requirements for 2020/2021.
+Approves a final budget of £47,894,210 for 2020/2021 as set out in Appendix 1 taking into account the potential savings requests from the County Council as set out in paragraph 3.2.
+Reasons for recommendations: The Board needs to be aware of the financial performance of the Somerset Waste Partnership as it delivers the approved Business Plan and delegated waste service functions, to ensure that it is being managed appropriately.
+There is a requirement within the Constitution for the Board to agree a final Annual Budget for the following year by the end of the previous February.
+Partner authorities will need final budget figures for their overall financial planning processes.

 Links to Priorities and Impact on Annual Business Plan: The Annual Budget is linked to the Annual Business Plan and sets out the financial resources required to deliver the Plan and the waste collection and disposal services that have been delegated to the Somerset Waste Board.
 Financial monitoring will show how the Partnership is managing its resources as it delivers the Annual Business Plan.
 Financial, Legal and HR Implications: Any in-year underspends attributable to partners against the Annual Budget are traditionally made available for return or for reinvestment.
 Conversely, failure to stay within the Annual Budget for the Somerset Waste Partnership will directly impact on the partner authorities, who would be required to make good any shortfall at year end.
 When considering the draft Annual Budget for 2020/2021, current trends in demographic growth, service uptake and waste tonnages arising in 2019/2020 are a key contributory factor in shaping the forward budget.
 The Annual Budget, once finally approved, will become the new measure for our financial performance for 2020/2021.
 We will continue to share the costs amongst partners in the same way as previously as set out in our Cost Sharing Agreement.
 As previously agreed, during the roll out period, no Recycle More savings will be taken by partners until the project roll out has been fully funded.
 There are no specific legal or HR implication.
-This budget has been agreed on the principles agreed by the board at the September board meeting and as reflected in the draft revised Inter Authority Equalities Implications: Agreement (See separate paper) None.
+This budget has been agreed on the principles agreed by the board at the September board meeting and as reflected in the draft revised Inter Authority Agreement.
+Equalities Implications: None.
 Risk Assessment: Members will be aware from previous reports that the waste budget and actual costs, particularly disposal volumes, remain highly volatile.